Dozens feared dead as tornadoes, storms strike US states

 At least one person died at an Amazon facility in Edwardsville, Illinois, Police Chief Mike Fillback told reporters Saturday morning.
 The roof of the building was ripped off and a wall about the length of a football field collapsed.

 Two people at the facility were taken by helicopter to hospitals in St. Louis, Fillback said.
-The chief said he did not know how serious their injuries were.
+The chief said he did not know their medical conditions.
 Edwardsville is about 25 miles (40 kilometers) east of St. Louis.

 It wasn’t immediately clear whether the damage was caused by straight-line storms or a tornado, but the National Weather Service office near St. Louis reported “radar-confirmed tornadoes” in the Edwardsville area around the time of the collapse.